Assassination of Kim Jong-nam: Attack

 Kim Jong-nam arrived in Malaysia on 6 February 2017, traveling to the resort island of Langkawi on 8 February.
-On 13 February 2017, at about 9 am, he was attacked by two women, one of whom was Vietnamese while the other was Indonesian, with VX nerve agent near an airport self check-in kiosk at level 3, departure hall in KLIA 2, the low-cost carrier terminal at Kuala Lumpur International Airport while waiting for a 10:50 a.m.
+On 13 February, at about 9 a.m., he was approached by two women, one of whom was Vietnamese while the other was Indonesian, and ambushed with VX nerve agent near an airport self check-in kiosk at level 3, departure hall in KLIA 2, the low-cost carrier terminal at Kuala Lumpur International Airport while waiting for a 10:50 a.m.
 AirAsia flight to Macau.
 VX is a chemical weapon banned by the Chemical Weapons Convention of 1993.
 North Korea, which has not ratified the convention, is suspected of holding a stockpile.

 Malaysian police said that Kim had alerted an airport receptionist, saying that "someone had grabbed him from behind and splashed a liquid on his face" and a woman "covered his face with a cloth laced with a liquid".

 A resuscitation device was strapped to Kim's face, and he was then transported by stretcher through the airport to reach an ambulance.

-Kim was treated at the airport in the Menara Medical Clinic by nurse Rabiatul Adawiyah Mohd Sofi and Dr. Nik Mohd Adzrul Ariff Raja Azlan, who later testified that he was sweating, in pain and unresponsive.
+He was treated at the airport in the Menara Medical Clinic by nurse Rabiatul Adawiyah Mohd Sofi and Dr. Nik Mohd Adzrul Ariff Raja Azlan, who later testified that he was sweating, in pain and unresponsive.
 At the clinic, Kim was given 1 mg of atropine, and also adrenaline.
-Kim required tracheal intubation, and the saliva, vomit and blood in his mouth needed to be suctioned out.
+He was given tracheal intubation.
 He died about 15 to 20 minutes after the attack while being transferred from the airport to the Putrajaya Hospital.

 As he was traveling under the pseudonym "Kim Chol", Malaysian officials did not immediately formally confirm that Kim Jong-nam was the man killed.
-Kim's extensive Facebook usage under this pseudonym since at least 2010, and usage of commercial email services for communications, may have made it easier for North Korean agents to seek his whereabouts and track his movements.
+Kim's extensive Facebook use under this pseudonym since at least 2010, and use of commercial email services for communications, may have made it easier for North Korean agents to seek his whereabouts and track his movements.
 At the time of his death, Kim's backpack contained approximately $100,000 in cash and he was carrying four North Korean passports, all bearing the name Kim Chol.